 As every astro-photographer knows, the apparent star movement in the sky follows concentric circles around the Polar Star.
 Is is quite easy to grab this effect just orienting our camera to the north and focusing to the sky.
+The star-trails are formed leaving the shutter open for a long time or just stacking the individual photos in post-production.

 By making large exposure photos we can register this nice effect, see below: